Haileyesus Getahun: TB and HIV Work at WHO

+Haileyesus Getahun with Mark Harrington, Whoopie Goldberg and Diane Havlir at the AIDS 2012 Conference.

 Getahun led the development of the first interim TB/HIV policy in 2004, resulting in comprehensive guidelines by 2012.
+The WHO estimated in 2025 that this TB/HIV policy averted 9.8 million deaths of people living with HIV between 2005 (the first year following its release) and 2024.
 His Lancet publication and work on diagnosing smear-negative TB among HIV-positive individuals had a significant impact on subsequent policy changes and TB care.
 As the principal investigator of a study published in PLoS Medicine, Getahun's work led to the WHO four-symptom screening for TB, enhancing care for HIV-positive individuals.
 His publication in the New England Journal of Medicine broadened the focus of TB prevention and led to global policy changes.
 He collaborated with HIV activist Mark Harrington (HIV/AIDS activist) to introduce and foster patient and community activism in the global TB response, mentoring numerous activists from Africa, Asia and Latin America who became key global advocates.
 He was awarded the prestigious Union Scientific Prize for his global work on TB and TB/HIV in 2011.